 #3.
 Architectural Animation Underpins the Video Blog

 There is one more benefit of impressive dynamic content for an architect: animations and recordings can be posted on a video hosting, typically YouTube.
 Then, the video can be found via the site search or recommended to those who already watch video posts on related topics.
 This way, a video blog on architecture can quickly gain popularity if its postings are interesting and eye-pleasing.
-Videos from an architectural animation service meet both of these criteria.
+Videos from architectural animation services meet both of these criteria.

 YouTube is a common place for over 1 billion people who post or watch videos, leave comments or record video answers.
 For this reason, many view it as a social media.
 So, building an online community appears to be the best strategy here.
 Whenever a subscriber needs an architectural design, she will consider the firm she has been in touch with for months or years.